 Clinical appearance of wounds according to phase of healing.
 Wound appearance is indicative of the phase of healing.
 Wounds progress from A. inflammation (erythematous and edematous), to B. repair (granulating bed), to C. margin contraction and epithelialization, to D. maturation (complete coverage and from pink to natural skin color).

-There are three stages of healing: inflammation—cardinal signs of dolor, rubor, calor, tumor, and loss of function; repair—granulation, ...
+There are three stages of healing: inflammation—cardinal signs of dolor, rubor, calor, tumor, and loss of function; repair—granulation, epithelialization, and contraction; and ...